 - 1 cup of sliced mushrooms

-- Salt, pepper, garlic powder, basil and oregano to taste (I used about 1 teaspoon of each) I buy all of my spices in bulk here.
+- Salt, pepper, garlic powder, basil and oregano to taste (I used about 1 teaspoon of each)

 - 3 tablespoons butter or coconut oil for cooking